spikehq/docs.spike.sh/alerts/slack.md

 {% endstep %}
 {% endstepper %}

+{% hint style="info" %}
-This process is straightforward and accessible to anyone in your Slack workspace.
+Anyone in your Slack workspace can create incidents
+{% endhint %}

 ---